& Cover Letter Tips

 Dear Hiring Manager, (use the contact name listed if there is one; you could also send it to the head of the practice),

-First paragraph: Opening with a one line summary of your qualifications works well UNLESS you know someone who works at that employer and they or someone they know recommended you.
+First paragraph: Opening with a one line summary of your qualifications works well UNLESS you know someone who works at that employer and he/she or someone he/she knows recommended you.
 If so, open with it, eg, Maria Smith suggested that I apply for the position of customer service representative.
 I don't recommend opening that you love pets.
 Why?
 Most people will do that and you want to stand out.
 In my experience, you can say it in the letter, just don't open with it.

 Second paragraph (which can be divided into two paragraphs): There are several ways to do this.
 A common way is to think about two or three examples of what you want to tell an employer.
 For example, you could write (if accurate) that you have excellent customer service skills.
 Next, you could give an example--"For example, "..." and briefly relay something you are proud of.
 At the end of this section, you can also add the other criteria that set you apart.
 "In addition, I am fluent in Spanish," for example.
 Suppose you have worked long hours at other jobs or can be available on quick notice to sub--you can put that in.
 Suppose you created a special manual or implemented a new policy at an old job--you can put that in.
 You could also have started that section with, "I have the credentials you seek."